 Essential Kids, April 15, 2009

-The term was coined in 1828 by a British physician when he noticed that his allergy symptoms worsened during the British haying season.
+“Hay fever“, a popular term for seasonal allergies, was coined in 1828 by a British physician, Dr John Bostock, who noticed that his symptoms worsened during the British haying season.
+(The expression is misleading, because allergies seldom cause a fever and are rarely related to hay.)